mlrun/mlrun/docs/serving/batch-serving.md

 ## Viewing the drift result

-By default, the auto_trainer functions analyze drift by comparing the input and the sample dataset statistics. <br> it triggers a drift analysis job which generates 3 output files that can be viewed under the artifacts tab for the prediction job
+By default, the auto_trainer function analyzes drift by comparing the input and the sample dataset statistics.
+It triggers a drift analysis job that generates 3 output files that can be viewed under the **Artifacts** tab for the prediction job:
-* drift_table_plot - shows expected vs actual statistics for every feature as a plot.
+* drift_table_plot &mdash; shows expected vs. actual statistics for every feature as a plot.
-* drift_results - shows the drift result per feature as a JSON format so you can use it to process this data and apply your logic on top of it.
+* drift_results &mdash; shows the drift result per feature as a JSON format so you can use it to process this data and apply your logic on top of it.
-* dataset_statistics - shows the statistics of the input dataset.
+* dataset_statistics &mdash; shows the statistics of the input dataset.

 ### Drift table plot example